-Apple released its newest operating system for Mac computers, macOS Mojave, for developers and members of the Apple Beta Software Program at the end of June, although it won't be long before Mojave is available for all Mac users, with the expected release coming in the fall.
+Apple released its newest operating system for Mac computers, macOS Mojave, for developers and members of the Apple Beta Software Program at the end of June 2018, and now it is available for all Mac users.

-- OpenGL and OpenCL will still be supported but are no longer being maintained in favour of the Metal library instead.
+- OpenGL and OpenCL will still be supported but are no longer being maintained in favor of the Metal library instead.

 - Safari gets a Tracking Prevention improvement to block social media widgets and tracking without consent.

 - A more optimized dark mode will offer an even more immersive way of consuming content.

 - A dynamic desktop that changes its background depending on the time of day.

 - Files can be organized (either manually or with tags) into stacks for a cleaner desktop.